 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10

 Hulk Rating: /10

 This was entered in the Good Old Days of Classic Hollywood and Love Letters to Old Hollywood’s Rock Hudson Blogathon.
-Rock Hudson also stars in my Avalanche, Dynasty HERE and HERE, Other posts with Larry Hagman include my post on Dallas, the Christmas tag post on the 12 Days of Dallas, the final episode Conundrum and confessing my love for JR Ewing.
-He also stars in my post on 80s Crushes and in the review of the Dallas original series.
-And of course the inspiration for the Darlin Dallas blogathon.
-Stefanie Powers stars in my post on Hart to Hart.
+Rock Hudson also stars in my McMillan and Wife review, Avalanche and in Dynasty posts HERE and HERE, Other posts include Larry Hagman in my post on Dallas, the Christmas tag 12 Days of Dallas, Conundrum and confessing my love for JR Ewing.
+He also stars in 80s Crushes.
+His birthday inspired the Darlin Dallas blogathon.
+Stefanie Powers stars in Hart to Hart.
 Richard Gilliland starred in Murder She Wrote, Hotel, The Love Boat and Fantasy Island.